MateoProjects/MAI/IML/Teoria/Lazy_learning_w7_revisat.md

 ## Distance-Weighted kNN

-The weighted k-NN algorithm can be used for classification or regression
+The weighted k-NN algorithm can be used for classification or regression.

 * Pros: Fast training, its a lazy algorithm, learn complex functions easily and not lose information.
 * Cons: Slow at query time and need a lot of storage.